Muon identification for LHCb Run 3

 The \lhcb detector will be upgraded for Run 3 to sustain a factor of five increase in the instantaneous luminosity, up to $2\times 10^{33}$\,cm$^{-2}$s$^{-1}$.
 The 1\mhz readout limitation of the current detector will be removed, allowing for the full event rate to be processed in software without the need for a hardware stage~\cite{LHCb-TDR-012}.
 For this reason, a full software trigger has been implemented, which will allow to select signal events with higher efficiency, and with the goal of achieving an order of magnitude increase in the physics bandwidth with respect to Run 2.

 In preparation of Run 3, the M1 station has been removed due to the much higher occupancy which will be reached in front of the calorimeter, where the station is located (\Figref{fig:muon_system}).
 In addition, its main contribution, consisting in the improvement of the standalone muon \pt determination in the hardware \lone trigger is no longer relevant.
 When working on the implementation of the future software muon trigger lines, two aspects have to be taken into account: \begin{itemize} \item The need to keep a high efficiency at \hltone, with a smooth dependence on the running conditions and on the phase space, and with a fast execution time.
-Concerning the bandwidth, a high rejection power must be guaranteed against the combinatorial background, especially important at low momentum.
-This background mainly originates from pion tracks extrapolated to the muon detector and paired to accidental hits in the muon stations, and is expected to increase almost linearly with the luminosity. \item The possibility to tune highly selective cuts in order to achieve very low mis-identification levels at \hlttwo, especially useful for example in rare decay searches.
+Concerning the bandwidth, a high rejection power must be guaranteed against combinatorial background, especially important at low momentum.
+This background originates from tracks extrapolated to the muon detector and paired to accidental hits in the muon chambers due for example to other muons in the event or to electronic noise.
+Accidental hits are expected to increase almost linearly with the luminosity. \item The possibility to tune highly selective cuts in order to achieve very low mis-identification levels at \hlttwo, especially useful for example in rare decay searches.